 - Once a password has been set and activated, the projector cannot be used unless the correct password is entered every time the projector is started. - 1.
-Press MENU on the projector or remote control and then press ◄/► until the Advanced Setup menu is highlighted. - 2.
+Press MENU on the projector or remote control and then press ◄/▶ until the Advanced Setup menu is highlighted. - 2.
 Press ▼ to highlight Password and press ENTER.
 The Password page displays. - 3.
 Highlight Password and press ◄/▶ to select On.
-The Input Password page displays. - As the picture indicates, the four arrow keys (▲, ►, ▼, ◄) respectively represent 4 digits (1, 2, 3, 4).
+The Input Password page displays. - 4.
+As the picture indicates, the four arrow keys (▲, ▶, ▼, ◄) respectively represent 4 digits (1, 2, 3, 4).
 According to the password you desire to set, press the arrow keys on the remote control or projector to enter six digits for the password.
+If the function is used for the first time, enter the default password (1, 1, 1, 1, 1) of the projector by pressing the arrow key ▲ six times.
 Once the password is set, the OSD menu returns to the Password page.

 IMPORTANT: The digits being input will display as asterisks onscreen.
 Write your selected password down here in this manual in advance or right after the password is entered so that it is available to you should you ever forget it.

-Password: \\\\\ A safe place.
+Password: \\ \ \ \ \ \ \